szou011/flask-watchlist/README.md

 # web-py-example

-A step by step python web application
+## A python web application made by Flask